Guided tours and day trips from Sibiu to Transylvania

 Is not feasible to start a tour to Danube Delta or Constanta from Sibiu Romania.
 There is more than 600 kilometres distance, so one needs an entire day just to arrive there. .

 All of our tours are private.
 The cost of a private tour deppends on the distance and number of persons.
-It can start from 30 EUR per person.
+It can start from 50 EUR per person per day.
 The group size is maximum 8 persons, as our mini bus has only 9 seats. .

 Sibiu is not a World Heritage Site.
 The medieval citade of Sighisoara, the fortified church in the village of Biertan, the village of Valea Viilor or Sarmisegetuza Regia are on the list. .